 Guardian original

-Guardian NATO new
+Guardian New NATO

 Interestingly, The Guardian, which has been redacting and releasing wikicables alters a headline about NATO’s posture toward Russia.
 The original headline reads ‘WikiLeaks cables reveal secret Nato plan for war with Russia Alliance agrees to defend Poland and Baltics if Moscow attacks – while Warsaw fumes over ‘potted plant’ Patriot batteries” which is replaced by